ai-aimbot/AIMr/README.md

 ## I need assistance!

-Feel free to create a github issue request, or use [support](https://chat.openai.com).
+Feel free to create a github issue request, or if you want to self-solve https://chat.openai.com.

 © Catch Me If You Can Industries